 If you’re buying loads of veg in one go, and having it loose in your trolley becomes so annoying you can’t bear it, take a look at the reusable mesh bags that are now available – such as these from Amazon – they make no difference to the weight and therefore cost of the product, and look like a useful alternative.

 3. Drink Tap Water

 Drink from a glass when you are at home or in the office, and carry a reusable water bottle when you are out and about.
 Personally speaking I prefer the stainless steel style water bottles, such as those by Klean Kanteen, as I find they keep water nicer and never take on any flavour of their own.
-I’ve found that more and more places are installing drinking water fountains to make refilling bottles easy and convenient, which also helps.
+I’ve found that more and more places are installing drinking water fountains to make refilling bottles easy and convenient, which also helps, and you can download the Refill app which will tell you where your nearest station is.
 I know there are times when bottled water is the only option, there are always exceptions to the rule, but if you use a glass or reusable bottle as much as you can then you will help humans make a huge step forward.

 If you don’t like the taste of tap water you can buy a filter, either one that attaches to your tap directly, or one that goes in your fridge.

 If using a reusable water bottle solves one problem, then using your own coffee cup solves another.
 Because they have been coated to keep them watertight, takeaway cups from the majority of coffee shops cannot be recycled other than at a very specialist centre.
 Put your used coffee cup in a recycling bin in most cities, and it’ll just go to landfill.
 Starbucks, Costa, Café Nero and other coffee chains are more than happy to make your favourite brew in your own reusable mug, and many now give you a discount on your favourite brew to say thank you.
 Hand it over when you order and the barrister will gladly take it.